Tokai Maru: History

+Wrecksite

-The Tokai Maru shipwreck, 120 ft under water, is listed on the U.S. National Register of Historic Places, as is the shipwreck of SMS Cormoran II, which it lies beside.
+The Tokai Maru shipwreck, 120 ft under water, is listed on the U.S. National Register of Historic Places, as is the shipwreck of SMS Cormoran, which it lies beside.
 It is one of the few places where divers can explore a World War I shipwreck next to a ship from World War II.

 In 1988 the wreck was placed on the National Register of Historic Places because of its association with World War II.